joshuabambrick/liveSync/README.md

 ### Set Up liveSync With a Collection ###

-In order to use setMatch with any collection, simply define the `liveSync` property in the collection's declaration.
+In order to use liveSync with any collection, simply define the `liveSync` property in the collection's declaration.

     var MyCollection = Backbone.Collection.extend({
         liveSync: {